md-ash-dot/mildew-detector/README.md

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks

-- List your business requirements and a rationale to map them to the Data Visualisations and ML tasks.

 - **Business Requirement 1**: Data Visualization

   - We will display the "mean" and "standard deviation" images for healthy and powdery mildew contained leaves.
   - We will display the difference between an average healthy leaf and an powdery mildew contained leaf.
+  - We will display the histogram of colour values of the average healthy leaf and powdery mildew contained leaf images.
   - We will display an image montage for either healthy or owdery mildew contained leaves.

 - **Business Requirement 2**: Classification
   - We want to predict if a given leaf is healthy or contains powdery mildew.
-  - We want to build a binary classifier and generate reports.
+  - We will build a binary classifier and generate reports.

 ## ML Business Case